 You have to poke holes in their silly argument so you can see how wrong it is.
 They are wrong, you are right.
 There’s nothing you can do to convince them of that, but that’s how it is, and you have to believe that.
 They tell you things like “you cannot be romantic with the love of your life” or that “gay people aren’t capable of love,” while the last half-century of history demonstrably disproves both statements: there have been happy gay couples all over the world for generations.

 What to do about the family members who reject you?
 There’s nothing to be done for them and — this is important — there is nothing you can do to change their perspective.
 That’s not your job.
 Your only objective should be to live as freely and happily as you can, which means you probably need to get somewhere you can feel safe and discover the culture that is yours by birth.
 You might hate religion for a bit — many queer people do, for all the same reasons you’re feeling hatred now — but that hate, in time, may wane, and may eventually be healed by better believers who truly espouse the virtues of love allegedly preached by a Nazarene some two-thousand years ago.

 For every family member you lose, you will find more queer folks who will become your family, who will take care of you and guide you.
 Go find them.

-I’m heteroflexible and am a full & proud advocate of Life, which covers all the sexuality bases 😉 we all have a part to play imo, I just am curious about what can be done in my town region area.
+I’m heteroflexible and am a full & proud advocate of Life, which covers all the sexuality bases 😉 we all have a part to play imo, though I just am curious about what can be done in my town region area.
 I live in Indiana rural I grew up in Indianapolis which is less a progressive city for any type of change in my opinion.
-I came across the article in my personal sexual research so I figured it never hurts to ask?
+I came across the article in my personal sexual research so I figured it never hurts to ask.
 What can I do here to help really in any way?
 I have my email address and phone number so contact me if you wish.

 Most sincerely, Mike